Composition for Pufferfish Privacy

 Generally, composition results outside of differential privacy are limited in scope.
 Bhaskar et al. \cite{noiseless} studied composition for mechanisms where the only randomness comes from the prior.
 Their composition result required refreshing large parts of the data (i.e., resampling from the prior) in between queries.
 An approach by Farokhi \cite{farokhi2021noiseless} studies a prior-free noise-free privacy definition and proves composition without restrictions, but the definition cannot always prevent a mechanism from leaking secret information.

 Although arbitrary Pufferfish mechanisms will not compose \cite{pufferfish}, Song et al. \cite{song2017composition,song2017pufferfish} showed that some specific mechanisms compose with themselves.
-They considered the set $\priorset$ of priors to be all Markov networks with the same structure and showed that a Laplace mechanism satisfying differential privacy with a privacy parameter $\epsDP$ can satisfy Pufferfish privacy with some other parameter $\epsPuffer$, and the particular Pufferfish privacy parameter will compose.
-Our result is a generalization of this prior result: we propose a framework which allows translating \emph{any} set of (per-entry) $\epsDP$-differential privacy mechanisms into composable $\epsPuffer$-Pufferfish privacy mechanisms for \emph{any} data prior, just by adjusting their privacy parameters using a concept called an $\ab$-influence curve.
+They considered the set $\priorset$ of priors to be all Markov networks with the same structure and showed that a Laplace mechanism satisfying differential privacy with a privacy parameter $\epsDP$ can satisfy Pufferfish privacy with some other parameter $\epsPuffer$ and will compose.
+Our result is a generalization of this prior result: we propose a framework which allows translating \emph{any} set of (per-entry) $\epsDP$-differential privacy mechanisms into composable $\epsPuffer$-Pufferfish privacy mechanisms for \emph{any} data prior through a concept called an $\ab$-influence curve.

 \textbf{\textit{Inferential/Posterior-based Definitions.}} This work focuses on Pufferfish privacy~\cite{pufferfish}, a popular posterior-based privacy definition that is a generalization of many other posterior-based definitions~\cite{zhang2022attribute, DependDP,BDP,IP}.
 Other notable approaches related to posterior-based privacy include: adapting DP to attackers with deterministic knowledge about the data \cite{blowfish}, changing how the dissimilarities between posteriors are quantified \cite{CIP,pierquin2024renyi}, and adapting the counterfactual framework of DP to compare attacker inference about a hypothetical database to a scrubbed database \cite{DistDP,PKDP}.